leon-thomm/Ryven/docs/README.md

 ## Programming Nodes

 And there we are.
-Note that pyScript now has a 'preview source code' feature, so you can use any existing nodes as reference and take a look at their source code right inside the editor.
+Note that Ryven now has a 'preview source code' feature, so you can use any existing nodes as reference and take a look at their source code right inside the editor.
 Simply drag the splitter handle from the bottom line upwards to access the preview area and select a placed node.
 The basic concepts are:

 - For every node (as well as all it's widget classes, more on that later), the NodeManager creates **METACODE**-files from templates if they are not already existing.
 All programming is done by editing these METACODE files.
-- pyScript will create the actual source code files every time the package is being imported.
+- Ryven will create the actual source code files every time the package is being imported.
 These get created in the same locations as the metacode files.
 - **Do not edit non-metacode source files directly, as these changes will be lost.**

 To start programming a node, simply direct into it's folder in the package directory and open the metacode Python file with a code editor. **I strongly recommend using the Atom editor to program the metacode files**.